OASans/Prompt_CLUENER/README.md

 # Prompt_CLUENER
-using hard template to prompt CLUENER task
+Using hard template to prompt CLUENER task

+The model is based on paper *Template-Based Named Entity Recognition Using BART*https://aclanthology.org/2021.findings-acl.161.pdf